Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 Many people have heard about “trusts” but really don’t know what they are, how they work, and whether they should or should not be used in Estate, asset protection, and life care planning.

 Maybe what I just said applies to you and explains why you are reading this website.
 If so, welcome.
 I’ve written extensively here about trust law topics and issues based on the many questions presented to me over my many years of practicing trust law.
 Please also watch my informative videos and when you’re done, if you feel I can be of further assistance please do not hesitate to call or email me.
-Trusts are a fascinating legal creation and offer many benefits to those who understand them.
+Trusts are a unique legal creation and offer many benefits to those who understand them.
 Let’s explore the subject together now.

 INTRODUCTION TO NEW JERSEY TRUSTS